SERVICE OF PROCESS

 How do I claim the excess proceeds from the sale of my property?

-You will need to complete an Application for Excess Proceeds and file it with this Department.
+You will need to complete an Application for Excess Proceeds and file it with this department.
 You will then receive a Notice of Hearing giving you the date, time and location of your hearing.
+If you are awarded excess proceeds from the hearing, the funds will be distributed 30 days from the judgment.